What “Informed Pay” means

 DO NOT:

 - Assume Informed Pay is your after-tax take home pay.
 It’s not; it’s just a comparison tool.
-To precisely calculate true take-home pay, you’d want to use another calculator:
+To precisely calculate true take-home pay down the dollar that will land in your checking account, you’d want to use another calculator that considers state and local tax.
+And if 1099, you may also need an accountant.

-Why is this important?
+Why use Informed Pay?
 Won’t it just confuse SLPs?

 Most SLPs are already incredibly confused (or misled) by job post norms in our field, and the Informed Pay metric simply lifts the veil.